tomasvicar/CellDeathDetect/README.md

 # CellDeathDetect
-Method for detection and classification of cell death in Quantitative Phase image sequances.
+Method for detection and classification of cell death in Quantitative Phase image sequences.